nxproject/workspace/WHO.md

 Some run as part of intranets and all public facing sites use SSL to provide security.

-The previous incarnation of NX.Workspace has been used since 2018 in the legal industry.
+The previous incarnation of NX.Project has been used since 2018 in the legal industry.

 ## License